hillarymutai/Hello-world/README.md

 # Hello-world
-Its a testing repo for this Git account
+Its a testing repository for this GitHub account